oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   repository to support development of [custom actuator profiles](https://github.com/oasis-tcs/openc2-cap) (which may eventually turn into TC work products and receive individual repos).
-This document is stored in the [TC Operationsl repo](https://github.com/oasis-tcs/openc2-tc-ops), which is another "working repo".
+This document is stored in the [TC Operations repo](https://github.com/oasis-tcs/openc2-tc-ops), which is another "working repo".